Chronology

 1962

-Returns to live and work in Highland Park.
+Continues to live and work in Highland Park.

 Experiments with different acrylic paints such as Liquitex.
 Chooses Bocour Magna as his preferred medium and uses a Magna-based varnish between coats.
 Begins to use an industrial perforated metal screen from Beckley Perforating Co. in Garwood, N.J., for his simulated Benday dots.
-Continues to use oil paint for dots and, later, diagonals.42For more information on the artist's materials, see Guide to the Reader: 4.14.
+Continues to use oil paint for dots and, later, diagonals.39For more information on the artist's materials, see Guide to the Reader: 4.14.
 PAINTING

 First paintings based on panels from All-American Men of War comics, such as Blam and Takka Takka.
-The five-panel work Live Ammo features one diptych and three other panels (RLCR 706, RLCR 707 and RLCR 709).
+The five-panel work Live Ammo features one diptych and three single panels (RLCR 706, RLCR 707 and RLCR 709).

-First paintings based on reproductions of works by Picasso and Cézanne, as well as Portrait of Madame Cézanne, an enlarged version of a black-and-white outline diagram by Cézanne scholar Erle Loran.
+Makes first paintings based on reproductions of works by Picasso and Cézanne, as well as Portrait of Madame Cézanne, an enlarged version of a black-and-white outline diagram by Cézanne scholar Erle Loran.

-Makes first commissioned print, On, for Klüver and noted Dada and Surrealist expert Arturo Schwarz for The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (published in 1964 by Galleria Schwarz, Milan).
+Makes first commissioned print, On, for Billy Klüver and noted Dada and Surrealist expert Arturo Schwarz for The International Anthology of Contemporary Engravings: The International Avant-Garde: America Discovered, Volume 5 (published in 1964 by Galleria Schwarz, Milan).

 Switches from ink to pencil for finished black-and-white drawings.
 Develops a technique for black-and-white drawings that involves placing a sheet of paper on a window screen and rubbing it with graphite to achieve the look of machine-applied dots.
 Finished drawings often depict subjects different from those in paintings and do not require preliminary sketches.
 Simultaneously works on paintings and these drawings in no clear chronological order.